cheeaun/chengyu-wordle/README.md

 - `npm i` - install dependencies
 - `npm run dev` - start a development server

+Notes:

+- "Unique" IDs are generated for every idiom.
+They are not 100% unique and are generated with [shorthash2](https://github.com/jecsham/shorthash2).
+I've tested using this and it's definitely possible to get the same hash for different idioms, if it's used to generate hashes for ALL idioms.
+Now it's only used for high-frequency idioms (smaller list).
+- Generated "keys" for the keyboard are not guaranteed to be persistent for every idiom.
+They are dynamically generated based on the list of idioms.
+So if the list of idioms or the order of the idioms changes, the keys will change.
+This will affect the shared results with emojis (🟩🟨⬜).
+- It's possible to fork this and change all idioms.

 ### Data

 ⚠️ If you don't want to be spoiled, avoid reading the data marked with 🚨**SPOILERS**🚨.